 The American Council on Renewable Energy (ACORE) is seeking a Programs Intern to help advance renewable energy through education, collaboration, and supportive finance.
 ACORE represents the nation’s leading renewable energy developers, manufacturers, and investors along with corporate electricity consumers, electricity utilities, and the many other diverse industries that comprise America’s renewable energy economy.

-The ideal candidate has strong skills in research and writing and research skills as well as a desire to impact positive change on renewable energy finance.
+The ideal candidate has strong skills in research and writing as well as a desire to impact positive change on renewable energy finance.
 Interns will report to the Program Manager.
-This position is located in ACORE’s Washington, D.C. office.
+This position has the option to be remote or hybrid.